GregoryBL/GregoryBL.github.io/about.md

 ### More Information

-Current Movie Series
+#### Current Series
-Random Movie Night - statistically we'll watch an average movie Great Movies - Come see a good one
+Random Movie Night - statistically it will be average
+Great Movies - Come see a good one
 Animated Movies - Not just for kids
 B-Movies - Someone actually made these

 ### Contact me